“9. Relief Society,” General Handbook: Serving in The Church of Jesus Christ of Latter-day Saints (2020).

 Serve on the ward council.
 She serves as (1) a member of the council who helps address needs in the ward and find solutions and (2) a representative of the Relief Society (see 29.2.5).

-Lead the Relief Society’s efforts to participate in the work of salvation and exaltation (see chapter 1).
+Lead the Relief Society’s efforts to participate in God’s work of salvation and exaltation (see chapter 1).

 Organize and oversee the service of ministering sisters.
 Coordinate ministering assignments with the elders quorum presidency, meeting at least quarterly.
 Seek the bishop’s approval for ministering assignments.
 Hold ministering interviews at least quarterly.
 See chapter 21.